greghaskins/spectrum/README.md

 ### Gradle

-Add the Spectrum dependency for your tests:
+Add the Spectrum dependency to your `testCompile` configuration in `build.gradle`:

 ```groovy
 dependencies {